Parallel sequential Monte Carlo for stochastic gradient-free nonconvex optimization: Introduction

-Such methods are not applicable, however, if one can only obtain noisy function evaluations or one can only evaluate certain subsets of component functions in a problem like \eqref{eqCostFunction}.
-In this case, since the function evaluations are not exact, random search methods cannot be used reliably.
-To address this problem, in recent years, a number of gradient-free stochastic optimization methods were proposed, see, e.g., \cite{wibisono2012finite, ghadimi2013stochastic, chen2015randomized, bach2016highly}.
-Similar to the classical case, these methods are based on the use of noisy function evaluations in order to construct a finite-difference type approximation of the gradient.
-However, when the cost function has multiple minima or has some regions where the gradients are zero, these methods may suffer from poor numerical performance.
-In particular, the optimizer can get stuck in a local minimum easily, due to its reliance on gradient approximations.
+However, {when the cost function has multiple minima or has some regions where the gradient vanishes, gradient-based methods may suffer from poor numerical performance.} In particular, the optimizer can get stuck in a local minimum easily, due to its reliance on gradient approximations.
 Moreover, when the gradient contains little information about any minimum (e.g., in flat regions), gradient-free stochastic optimizers (as well as perfect gradient schemes) can suffer from slow convergence.

-An alternative to constructing a numerical approximation of the gradient is to build up a probability measure endowed with a probability density function (pdf) whose maxima coincide with the minima of the cost function.
-In this way, the optimization problem can be recast as an inference problem.
-Indeed, one can then resort to a set of sampling techniques in order to compute the probability measure and then estimate the maxima of its pdf.
-This approach has the advantage of enabling the reconstruction of multiple minima and the approximation of global solutions, since the probability measure is matched to the cost function.